smheidrich/non-go-terraform-provider-assessment/README.md

 server logs / output (but the issue can be made visible by setting the `GRPC_TRACE=all GRPC_VERBOSITY=DEBUG` env vars on the server side).

-*Non-Go difficulties: ✓ There shouldn't be any because Google's gRPC library takes care of it.*
+*Non-Go difficulties:* 😌 *There shouldn't be any because Google's gRPC library takes care of it.*

 #### Health checking service